r-pufky/docs/docs/app/gpg/troubleshooting.md

 gpg-agent --daemon
 ```

 ## agent_genkey failed: permission denied
-Security measure; this means that the terminal you are using is not owned by you
+Security measure; this means that the terminal you are using is not owned by
-and therefore GPG has aborted instead of continuing.
-Frequently happens if
+you and therefore [GPG has aborted instead of continuing][a].
+Frequently
-running over SSH.
+happens if running over SSH.

 Set proper terminal ownership.
 ``` bash